 Once the strings are installed, use a hand pruner to remove any branches that are deflecting the strings.
 The goal is to make sure the strings are straight and taut from end to end.

 Set the Remaining Stakes and Strings

 Repeat the process to set the other pair of stakes and strings on the other side of the hedge.
 Check once more to make sure all strings are straight and taut, and, if necessary, prune away any branches that are touching or deflecting the strings.

-- Hold a long carpenter's level across the top strings, and adjust the strings if necessary so that they are level side-to-side.
+Hold a long carpenter's level across the hedge, just touching the top strings, and adjust the strings if necessary so that they are level side-to-side.
 This will ensure that you trim your hedge so the top face is flat and level regardless of the ground slope.

 Trim the Top of the Hedge

 Start by trimming the top face of the hedge to create a plane that is flush with the top guide strings.
 Hold the hedge trimmer as level as possible as you trim.
 Be very careful if you are pruning a tall hedge that requires the use of a stepladder.
 It is best to position the ladder "into" the hedge, so you are leaning forward into the hedge as you trim.

 Trim the Sides and Ends of the Hedge

 Trim the sides of the hedge to create planes that are as even as possible with the guide strings.
 If necessary, use hand pruners to cut through thicker branches.
 Don't worry too much if there are indentations and thin spots in the hedge.
 This is normal, and the trimming itself will stimulate new growth that will fill in these areas.